Crystal Pool (Seattle)

 Crystal Pool Natatorium was a saltwater indoor swimming pool in Seattle, Washington.
-It was eventually adapted for use as Bethel Temple.
+It was eventually adapted and became the building of the Bethel Temple Pentecostal Church.
 It was designed by B. Marcus Priteca and built from 1915 to 1918.
 The pool was covered with boards and the venue used for boxing or roller skating.

 The building was later demolished in 2003 and replaced with a condominium complex called Crystalla.